Cloud Files overview

 Cloud Control Panel interface

 The Cloud Control Panel provides a browser-based, intuitive, easy-to-use graphical user interface (GUI).
-The control panel enables you to manage your Cloud Files containers and objects without any programming knowledge.
-From the control panel, you can CDN-enable a container by marking it public.
+The Cloud Control Panel enables you to manage your Cloud Files containers and objects without any programming knowledge.
+From the Cloud Control Panel, you can CDN-enable a container by marking it public.
 Any objects stored in a public, CDN-enabled container are directly accessible over the CDN.

 There are several programming interfaces for Cloud Files that enable you to integrate the storage solution into your applications, or provide automated ways of accessing the system.
 Currently, we support a REST web services API and several programming language APIs (Python, PHP, Java, Ruby, and C# .NET).

 For details about using these interfaces, see the Cloud Files Developer Guide.

 Continue the conversation in the Rackspace Community.